spinalcordtoolbox/spinalcordtoolbox/contrib/apptainer/README.md

 **_EXPERIMENTAL!
 Use at your own risk!_**

 This directory contains files needed to install a minimal Apptainer (formally Singularity) instance of SCT, for use on High Performance Computing (HPC) clusters which do not support Conda/Mamba.

-In short, this will generate a compressed "image" of SCT into a `.sif` (Singularity Image Format) file, which can then be run as a program.
+This will generate a compressed "image" of SCT into a `.sif` (Singularity Image Format) file, which can then be run as a program.
 This is done without you needing to install or provide SCT's usual dependencies yourself; they are all contained within the image file.

 For those familiar with Docker, Apptainer is a close analog, with Apptainer `.def` files being equivalent to Docker `.docker` files.
-Likewise, the container resulting from using a `.def` file (a "Singularity Image Format", or `.sif`, file) can then be run as a program via the `apptainer exec {container_name}.sif` command, similar to `docker run {container_name}`.
+Likewise, the container resulting from using a `.def` file (the `.sif`, file) can then be run as a program via the `apptainer exec {container_name}.sif` command, similar to `docker run {container_name}`.

 ## Caveats